philhagen/community-id-retrofit/README.md

 ### Example

-THe below example shows the original and modified lines from a `files.log` entry.
+The below example shows the original and modified lines from a `files.log` entry.
 (The lines have been truncated for space.)

 ```bash
 % head -n 1 files.log | jq